-- 1) In the control software, assign the ANC function to the channel to be used for background music or voice paging (program audio).
-Set the ANC controls to the "typical" settings described above, which is also the default settings of a new ANC function when it is first placed in the signal processing block. - 2) Open the ANC control window and select the noise-sensing microphone input channel in the drop-down box labeled Mixer Input Channel. - 3) Physically locate the noise-sensing microphone in the room by pointing it toward the noise sources such as groups of people talking, HVAC equipment etc., yet pointed away from the sound system speakers. - 4) Add microphone preamp gain (external preamp) and level control functions (software) on the noise-sensing microphone signal path before the matrix mixer and adjust the microphone gain so that you can see the ambient noise input level meter start to show a level when the room noise starts to increase.
-To adjust the ANC controls for good-sounding operation without people present, a pink noise source or even a boom box can be used placed near the expected noise location to simulate the expected noise. - 5) Adjust the ANC's Noise Threshold control to the ambient noise input level at which you would like the program audio gain to start to increase.
-Increase the room noise source so that you see the ambient noise input level meter rise above your Noise Threshold setting.
-You should see the Program Audio Gain meter slowly rise above the Min Gain setting. - 6) Slowly increase the noise source and adjust the Program/Ambient Gain Ratio for the desired amount of noise compensation. - 7) Continue to increase the noise source to the highest level you would expect.
-Adjust the Max Gain to a level which limits the maximum gain which the ANC applies to the program audio so that it will not become too loud or clip. - 8) The Gain Change Rate can be adjusted according to how fast you would like the gain changes to take place in response to changes in ambient noise. - 9) Be aware that an improperly setup ANC can result in runaway gain where the program audio is picked-up by the noise-sensing microphone as background noise.
-The result is not necessarily feedback squeals, but the gain of the program audio could ramp up to the Max Gain value even with no ambient room noise.
-Usually the best remedy for this problem is to locate the noise-sensing microphone closer to the expected noise sources and further away from the sound system speakers.
-Sometimes a baffle may be helpful, located between the speaker and microphone to block direct sound pickup.
-Also, the ANC Program/Ambient Gain Ratio can be lowered to reduce the susceptibility to gain runaway.
+1) In the control software, assign the ANC function to the channel to be used for background music or voice paging (program audio).
+Set the ANC controls to the "typical" settings described above, which is also the default settings of a new ANC function when it is first placed in the signal processing block.

+2) Open the ANC control window and select the noise-sensing microphone input channel in the drop-down box labeled "Mixer Input Channel".

+3) Physically locate the noise-sensing microphone in the room by pointing it toward the noise sources such as groups of people talking, HVAC equipment etc., and pointed away from the sound system speakers or their direct reflections.

+4) Add microphone preamp gain (external preamp) and level control functions (software) on the noise-sensing microphone signal path before the matrix mixer and adjust the microphone gain so that you can see the ambient noise input level meter start to show a level when the room noise starts to increase.
+To adjust the ANC controls for good-sounding operation without people present, a pink noise source or even a portable stereo can be placed near the expected noise location to simulate expected noise.

+5) Adjust the ANC's noise threshold control to the ambient noise input level at which you would like the program audio gain to start to increase.
+Increase the room noise source so that you see the ambient noise input level meter rise above your noise threshold setting.
+You should see the program audio gain meter slowly rise above the minimum gain setting.

+6) Slowly increase the noise source and adjust the program/ambient gain ratio for the desired amount of noise compensation.

+7) Continue to increase the noise source to the highest level you would expect.
+Adjust the max gain to a level which limits the maximum gain that the ANC applies to the program audio so it will not become too loud or clip.

+8) The gain change rate can be adjusted according to how fast you would like the gain changes to take place in response to changes in ambient noise.

+9) Be aware that an improperly setup ANC can result in runaway gain where the program audio is picked-up by the noise-sensing microphone as background noise.
+The result is not necessarily feedback squeals, but the gain of the program audio could ramp up to the max gain value even with no ambient room noise.
+The best remedy for this problem is to locate the noise-sensing microphone closer to the expected noise sources and further away from the sound system speakers or their reflections.
+Sometimes a baffle may be helpful, located between the speaker and microphone to block direct or reflected sound pickup.
+Also, the ANC program/ambient gain ratio can be lowered to reduce the susceptibility to gain runaway.